CaptainSeafood/The-Journey-Userscript/README.md

-This userscript is made for a forum on AoPS called The Journey.
+This userscript is used for a forum called **The Journey** on the Art of Problem Solving website.
+It adds many new feautres.
+For more information, chech out [The Journey](https://artofproblemsolving.com/community/c1228935_the_journey).
-If you want to use this userscript, please follow the directions here: (insert link later on August 1)